toji/toji.dev/webgpu-gltf-case-study/index.md

 It's built to run on top of the latest native APIs such as Vulkan, Metal, and Direct3D 12, and as a result it uses many of the same patterns for interacting with the GPU that those APIs established.

-For developers that are familar with other GPU APIs, such as WebGL, or are using data that was built with other APIs in mind, adjusting to using these new patterns effectively can be challenging at first.
+For developers that are familiar with other GPU APIs, such as WebGL, or are using data that was built with other APIs in mind, adjusting to using these new patterns effectively can be challenging at first.

 This document walks through one such common and potentially difficult scenario: rendering [glTF 2.0 models](https://www.khronos.org/gltf/).
 Given that the design of glTF was heavily influenced by the WebGL/OpenGL ES APIs, it offers a good case-study for ways to approach these types of problems in WebGPU that will hopefully be applicable to situations that extend well beyond use of the format itself.